“I urge, then, first of all, that requests, prayers, intercession and thanksgiving be made for everyone.” (1 Timothy 2:1).

-Because God commandet us to pray and that is the only way how to communicate with Him.
+Because God commanded us to pray and that is the only way how to communicate with Him.

 All God's people must pray!
 Men and women must pray because without prayer no Christian is able to be the person God wants him or her to be.
 Without daily prayer we are just hypocrites and truth is not in us.

-Prayer is everyday conversation with God.
-Through the prayer we maintain up our relationship with Him.
-Prayer goes hand in hand with the faith, because "without faith it is impossible to please God, because anyone who comes to Him must believe that He exists and that He rewards those who earnestly seek him" (Hebrews 11:6).
+Prayer is an everyday conversation with God.
+Through prayer, we maintain up our relationship with Him.
+Prayer goes hand in hand with faith, because "without faith, it is impossible to please God because anyone who comes to Him must believe that He exists and that He rewards those who earnestly seek him."
+(Hebrews 11:6).

-Prayer is daily communion about everything what is going on in the believer's life (1 Peter 5:7).
-Without prayer believer for a certainty will be led in a wrong path.
-Without daily conversation with God, believer can be lost in this world's inconstancy; left without divine counselling, support and guidance.
-We pray and God's Holy Spirit leads us into all the truth (John 16:13, 14:26).
+Prayer is daily communion about everything that is going on in the believer's life (1 Peter 5:7).
+Without prayer, believers for certainty will be led on the wrong path.
+Without daily conversation with God, believers can be lost in this world's inconstancy; left without divine counseling, support, and guidance.
+We pray and God's Holy Spirit leads us into all the truth.
+(John 16:13, 14:26).

 What is prayer not?

-Prayer cease to be a prayer when is offered to somebody or something else other then God.
+Prayer ceases to be a prayer when is offered to somebody or something else other than God.

 "I am the LORD, and there is no other; apart from Me there is no God.
 I will strengthen you, though you have not acknowledged me" (Isaiah 45:5).